Austria Juice has set itself the goal of harvesting 100% of the entire goods from sustainable sources by 2030.

-As a member of the Sustainable Juice Covenant (IDH), AUSTRIA JUICE is part of a consortium of several large companies in the beverage industry, who want to achieve a common goal by 2030: to produce 100 percent of the goods in a sustainable manner.
+As a member of the Sustainable Juice Covenant (IDH), AUSTRIA JUICE is part of a consortium of several large companies in the beverage industry, who want to achieve a common goal by 2030: to produce 100 percent of the goods in a verifiably sustainable manner.

-• Operational Management
+• Operational farm management

 • Working conditions